vdesabou/kafka-docker-playground-docs/docs/playground connector sourcecode.md

 🧑‍💻 open source code url for connector(s) used in example

 You can compare different sourcecode versions by specifying --connector-tag two times, in such case it will open github in comparison mode

+💌 Confluent employees only: for fully managed connectors, use the cc-connect image version for the pcc.
+You must have a Confluent Github token set with GITHUB_TOKEN or GH_TOKEN environment variable and also be using Confluent VPN.

 ## Usage